brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 ## Test Files

-Please download a set of test files that you'll use during the webinar [at this link](https://drive.google.com/drive/folders/1QqII7T8oRvwAVdBmZjcNh5DlDc93tR6s?usp=sharing)
+Please download a set of test files (pyforav.zip) that you'll use during the webinar [at this link](https://drive.google.com/drive/folders/1QqII7T8oRvwAVdBmZjcNh5DlDc93tR6s?usp=sharing)

 ## Text Editor

 You will need a text editor - text editors are different than Microsoft Word.
 You'll be editing .txt and .sh files.
 On Windows, the default editor is Notepad, which will work fine.
 There's also Notepad++.
 On Mac, the default text editor is TextEdit, also fine.

 I strongly recommend looking into the [Atom text editor](https://atom.io/), which is available on all platforms.
 It's a little heavy on RAM usage but has excellent features and customization.
+The most popular text editor is [Microsoft's VSCode](https://code.visualstudio.com/) but I don't use it and can't provide support for it.

 I will mostly be using a terminal-based text editor (i.e. a text editor that opens within the terminal) named [Vim](https://www.vim.org/), which is probably already installed on your system.
 Vim is legendarily difficult to use, though, and I don't really recommend it for beginners.
 Still, if you want to dive into the deepest deep end, it's there.